varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 SQL was originally called SEQUEL (Structured English Query Language).
+> 💡 The first computer programmer lived in the 1800s — long before computers existed.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: